Vyral/laura-gillott/_drafts/our-team-is-growing-and-were-ready-to-serve-you.md

 We’ve added five new agents and a new admin to our team in order to help us service your real estate needs, so **if you know anyone in Lane County or Marion County who needs to buy or sell a home, we’re ready and waiting.&nbsp;**

-In Marion County, we’re proud to have added Samantha Dalkie to the team—a highly experienced agent who works with buyers and sellers and specializes in ranch property.
+In Marion County, we’re proud to have added Samantha Dalke to the team—a highly experienced agent who works with buyers and sellers and specializes in ranch property.

 Lane County is where you can find the other four great additions, including: